End-2-End-Technologies-Inc/libmodbus-e2e/README.md

-The rest of content of this document is just a copy of the original README.md document from the original `libmodbus`, slightly updated to refelect some changes, introduced by End 2 End Technologies.
-However, End 2 End Technologies does not provide any warranties of any kind about its accuracy and relevance after the changes, aplied to the code and makes no any promises of keeping it up to date, accurate and relevant.
+The rest of content of this document is just a copy of the original README.md document from the original `libmodbus`, slightly updated to refelect some changes, introduced by E2E.
+However, E2E does not provide any warranties of any kind about its accuracy and relevance after the changes, aplied to the code and makes no any promises of keeping it up to date, accurate and relevant.